Before your parent clicks, pays, or calls back, check the message here.

 Is this only for seniors?

-No. It is for anyone, but we are starting with families protecting older parents.
+No. It is for anyone, but we are starting with families protecting older parents and loved ones.

 Does this replace calling my bank?